 Information & Technology Instruction

-All information and technology literacy instruction will be offered remotely this fall.
+All information and technology literacy instruction will be offered remotely this semester.

 E-mail our research librarians at email@example.com, and one of them will get back to you.
-You can also search the library’s FAQs, submit a question, or schedule a virtual appointment at your convenience, and your librarians are available to chat from 9:30 AM to 4:30 PM, Monday to Friday.
+You can also search the library’s FAQs, submit a question, or schedule a virtual appointment at your convenience, and your librarians are available to chat from 9:30 AM to 4:30 PM, Monday to Friday and 11:00 AM to 5:00 PM Sunday.

 For help with materials about Wheaton College, email the Archives.